The Structure of Hypergraphs Arising in Cellular Mobile Communication Systems: The Interference Degree of Structured Hypergraphs

 \begin{Theorem} The problem of computing the interference degree of a graph is NP-hard. \end{Theorem}

 \emph{Proof:} The proof is by reduction from the independence number problem.
 The independence number $\alpha(G)$ of a graph $G$ is the maximum number of vertices that are pairwise nonadjacent.
-The problem of computing the independence number of a graph is NP-hard \cite{Garey:Johnson:1979}.
+The problem of computing the independence number of a graph is NP-hard \cite{Garey:Johnson:1979}; in fact, even approximating the independence number to within a constant factor is computationally hard.
 Given a graph $G=(V,E)$, construct an augmented graph $G'$, which is obtained from $G$ by joining a new vertex $x$ to each vertex of $G$.
 Thus, $G'$ has $|V|+1$ vertices and $|E|+|V|$ edges.
 The interference degree $\sigma(G')$ of the augmented graph $G'$ is equal to the independence number $\alpha(G)$.
 Hence, $\alpha(G) \ge k$ if and only if $\sigma(G') \ge k$.

 \begin{Theorem} The problem of computing the interference degree of a hypergraph is NP-hard. \end{Theorem}

 \emph{Proof:} Given any graph $G=(V,E)$, construct a $2$-uniform hypergraph $H=(V,E)$ with the same set of edges as $G$.
 Then, the interference degree of the hypergraph $H$ is equal to the interference degree of the graph $G$ \cite[p.
 2955]{Ganesan:TIT:2021}.
 Hence, the problem of computing the interference degree of a graph is a special case of the problem of computing the interference degree of a hypergraph.
 The assertion follows from Theorem~\ref{thm:graph:interference:degree:NPhard}.